Altinn/altinn-studio-docs/content/authorization/modules/resourceregistry/_index.md

 - Altinn 3 Apps
 - Legacy Altinn 2 services for legacy archive authorization (not finalized)

 ### Generic Access Resources

 GenericAccessResources will be used as linkServices are used in Altinn 2.

 The resource would be any type of service provided by public organiazations.

 We used [cpsv:PublicService](https://informasjonsforvaltning.github.io/cpsv-ap-no/#OffentligTjeneste) as inspiration to the data model.

+This also allows Felles datakatalog to consume the definition for their [service catalogue](https://data.norge.no/public-services-and-events)

 See full list [in production](https://platform.altinn.no/resourceregistry/api/v1/resource/search).

 Some examples

 - API's exposing data [Example3](exampleresource3.json) [XACML](policysample3.xml)
 - Portal functionality in Altinn [Example 1](exampleresource1.json) [XACML](policysample3.xml)